alex-sadrgilany/MERN-Google-Books/README.md

 There are a few different steps to getting this application installed and ready to go on your local machine.

+Step 1: Install MongoDB if you haven't already.
+Please refer to online documents to get MongoDB up and running (MongoDB Official Installation Walkthroughs for Windows/Mac/Linux)

-Step 1: Clone this repo onto your local machine.
+Step 2: Clone this repo onto your local machine.

-Step 2: Navigate to this project's root directory in your terminal and run the following installation command
+Step 3: Navigate to this project's root directory in your terminal and run the following installation command

 ```
 npm install